owlsectechnologies/tomango-2018/site/content/privacy.md

 ### Controller

-Tomango is the controller and responsible for your personal data (collectively referred to as "Tomango", "we", "us" or "our" in this privacy notice).
+OwlSec Technologies is the controller and responsible for your personal data (collectively referred to as "OwlSec Technologies", "we", "us" or "our" in this privacy notice).
 We have appointed a data privacy manager who is responsible for overseeing questions in relations to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise _your legal rights_, please contact the data privacy manager using the details set out below.

 ### Contact details

 Our full details are:

-Full name of legal entity: Tomango Limited
+Full name of legal entity: OwlSec Technologies Limited
-Name of Data Privacy Manager: Mark Vaesen, Managing Director
+Name of Data Privacy Manager: Stephen Ajulu, Managing Director
-Email address: mark@tomango.co.uk
+Email address: ajulu@owlsectechnologies.co.ke
-Postal address: 3 Meadow Business Centre, Old Uckfield Road, Ringmer, East Sussex, BN8 5RW
+Postal address: P. O. Box 0740128010, Nairobi, Kenya
-Telephone number: 01273 814019
+Telephone number: +254 740 128 010

-You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues ([www.ico.org.uk](www.ico.org.uk)).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 ### Changes to the privacy notice and your duty to inform us of changes

-This version was last updated on 23 May 2018 and historic versions can be obtained by contacting us.
+This version was last updated on 20th March 2020 and historic versions can be obtained by contacting us.

-The data protection law in the UK will change on 25 May 2018.
+The data protection law in the Kenya will change on 25 May 2018.
 Although this privacy notice sets out most of your rights under the new laws, we may not yet be able to respond to some of your requests (for example, a request for the transfer of your personal data) until May 2018 as we are still working towards getting our systems ready for some of these changes.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.